php-ago/php-ago.github.io/docs/versions/v3/index.md

 # Get Started
 Date/time converter into "n time ago" format that supports multiple languages.
 You can [contribute](/contribute) any language that you wish easily by creating a pull request.
 I would gladly merge it in if you follow the simple steps.

-This package is well tested, optimized and already used in many production apps.
+This library is well tested, optimized and already used in many production apps.
 It has shown itself pretty well.
 If you find any issues or bugs 🐞, please create an [issue](https://github.com/php-ago/ago/issues/new), and I'll fix it as soon as I can.

 ## Quick Start
-For using this package, you need to install it via [composer](https://getcomposer.org/) package manager.
+To use Ago, first, you need to install it via [Composer](https://getcomposer.org/) package manager and have minimum PHP version `7.1`.

 ```bash
 composer require serhii/ago:3.2.6
 ```